JayHrn/hexo-generator-json-website/README.md

 Hexo (<https://hexo.io/>) plugin to generate a JSON file for generic use or consumption with the contents of posts and pages.

-It's useful to serve compact and agile content data for microservices like AJAX site search, Twitter typeahead or public API.
+It's useful to serve compact and agile content data for microservices like AJAX site search, or you can do anything that you want.😌

 <!-- vscode-markdown-toc -->
 * [News](#News)